-The partnership agreement will spell out how the business profits will be divided amongst the partners, the rights and responsibilities of the partners, the procedures to take when a partner leaves the business, and many other important rules and guidelines.
+The business partnership agreement will spell out how profits will be divided amongst the partners, the rights and responsibilities of the partners, the procedures to take when a partner leaves the business, and many other important rules and guidelines.

-Default rules without your agreement in place are known as "The Uniform Partnership Act," or as in the case of Colorado "The Revised Uniform Partnership Act."
-These laws will spell out the basic legal rules and regulations that apply to partnerships and will be the controlling laws unless you have a partnership agreement in place that supersedes these default rules.
+Default business partnership law requires default without an agreement in place - this default statute is known as "The Uniform Partnership Act," or as in the case of Colorado "The Revised Uniform Partnership Act."
+These laws will spell out the basic legal rules and regulations that apply to business partnership law and will be the controlling laws unless you have a partnership agreement in place that supersedes these default rules.

 If you are in a situation where there is a dispute, our Colorado business partnership law attorneys can advise and represent you if litigation arises.
 Our goal is to minimize the impact an cost by developing a strong case up front.

 Call Our Denver Colorado Business Partnership Lawyers For a Free Initial Consultation - 1-866-601-5518.